 As much as I don’t want to write about the historical and political events, I even less feel like writing about what I’ve seen at the two memorial places.
 My goal is to entertain you with fun little stories, I like being ironic and sarcastic.
 Notwithstanding, I do deal with historical and political topics here and there, since they are an important part of my travels.
 They bring me closer to the people and make me understand their everyday life better.

-Natheless, what happened during the Khmer Rouge’s tyranny is too barbaric to be just treated in a couple of sentences on a fun travel blog.
+Nonetheless, what happened during the Khmer Rouge’s tyranny is too barbaric to be just treated in a couple of sentences on a fun travel blog.

 I already find it bizarre that the ‘trips’ to Tuol Sleng and Choeung Ek are listed as the must see attractions on the internet.
-Even here in Phnom Penh, the tour operators are advertising for this half way trip to hell like they do for a city tour.
+Even here in Phnom Penh, the tour operators are advertising for this halfway trip to hell like they do for a city tour.

 The owner of my guest house, she’s French, told me that the young people are not talking about this past.
 Apparently, it has been only recently that they start to learn about this lesion in their people’s history.

 Actually, at Tuol Sleng I’ve learned that only 6% of the visitors are Cambodian.
-Maybe it’s the Asian mentality and of course the Buddhist philosophy that lets bygones be bygones.
+Maybe it’s the Asian mentality and of course, the Buddhist philosophy that lets bygones be bygones.
 No matter how, I’m not sure if this really heals the scars on bodies and souls.

 Trip to Hell

 On the bus’s TV, they screened a very informative film with interviews of Pol Pot, eyewitnesses, and journalists that were in Cambodia during the time of the Khmer Rouge.
 Also Leung Ung was interviewt.
 She’s the writer of First they killed my father.
-This book accompanied me during my entire trip through Cambodia and that I recommend to every visitor.
+This book accompanied me during my entire trip through Cambodia and I recommend it to every visitor.
 It explains a lot of what Cambodian people don’t talk about – be it only for the lack of English skills.

 So anyway, this film prepares you in a very informative fashion.
 Actually, this additional information and preparation is the main reason why I would recommend to rather go on a tour than with a tuk-tuk driver.